 Doug earned a bachelor's of arts degree from Vanderbilt in Nashville, TN and a master's of business administration degree in finance from the Wharton School, University of Pennsylvania.

-Executive Vice President - Grants Management
+Executive Vice President - Internal Operations

 As a member of the EAF team, Tina keeps the accounting department running smoothly, from administering grants to month end financial reporting, while also executing quality checks of applications as part of the Grant Review Team.
 Tina has spent the preceding nine years in various financial sector roles with several Fortune 500 companies and Canada’s three largest banks.
 Her diverse professional experience includes working with non profits, property and real estate, global food manufacturing, multimedia and medical services industries.
 Tina graduated from Everest College with degrees in accounting and payroll administration.

 Compliance, Tax and Legal Researcher